backstage/backstage/docs/getting-started/homepage.md

 #### 1. Install the plugin

 ```
-# From the Backstage repository root
+# From your Backstage application directory
 cd packages/app
 yarn add @backstage/plugin-home
 ```